-- 3. In all cases in which an approved leave of absence is based on FMLA (the Family Medical Leave Act) or for educational/professional purposes, the faculty member's pre-tenure/tenure/promotion/post-tenure review clock may be stopped for one academic year if the leave of absence is for a full, consecutive six (6) weeks or more and the request is made to the Provost by the faculty member within 14 days of the beginning of the leave of absence.
-The faculty member must make a request to the Provost within 14 days of the beginning of the leave that the pre-tenure/promotion/post-tenure review clock be delayed for one academic year for an approved leave of absence due to FMLA or for educational/professional purposes lasting less than a full, consecutive six (6) weeks or for an intermittent leave. - 4.
-Per BoR Policy Manual 8.3.7.4, extensions of the probationary term for non-tenured, tenure-track faculty will be limited to no more than a total of two years.
-Faculty who receive a one-year extension before completing their third-year, pre-tenure review may request a delay of this review until the end of their fourth year in rank.
-Faculty who receive a two-year extension before completing their third-year, pre-tenure review may request a delay of this review until the end of their fifth year in rank. - 5.
-A faculty member may request a one-year extension of the pre-tenure probationary period in situations that are qualifying events under the Family and Medical Leave Act (FMLA) but which do not necessarily result in the faculty member taking a formal leave of absence.
-This includes qualifying events that occur over the summer in which a nine-month faculty member is not receiving a paycheck.
+- 3. In all cases in which an approved leave of absence is based on FMLA (the Family Medical Leave Act) or for educational/professional purposes, the faculty member's pre-tenure/tenure/promotion/post-tenure review clock will automatically be stopped for one academic year if the leave of absence is for six (6) weeks or more.
+The faculty member must make a request to the Provost within 14 days of the beginning of the leave that the pre-tenure/tenure/promotion/post-tenure review clock be delayed for one academic year for an approved leave of absence due to FMLA or for educational/professional purposes lasting less than six (6) weeks. - 4.
+Per BoR (BoR Policy Manual 8.3.7.4) extensions of the probationary term will be limited to no more than a total of two years.
+Faculty who receive a one year extension before completing their third-year, pre-tenure review will automatically delay this review until the end of their fourth year in rank.

+- Faculty who receive a two year extension before completing their third-year, pre-tenure review will automatically delay this review until the end of their fifth year in rank.
+This automatic delay can be declined by the faculty by making a written request to Faculty Affairs. - 5.
+A faculty member may request a one year extension of the pre-tenure probationary period in situations that are qualifying events under the Family and Medical Leave Act (FMLA) but which do not necessarily result in the faculty member taking a formal leave of absence.
+This includes qualifying events that occur over the summer in which a nine-month faculty member is not receiving a pay-check.
 Examples of such qualifying events include an extended illness, disability, childbirth, adoption of a child, or extended care of an ill child or immediate family member.
 A faculty member should apply for an extension as soon as it becomes clear that an extenuating circumstance has substantially impeded (or will impede) progress toward tenure in specific ways.
-Such a request normally shall be made within three months of the extenuating event.
+Such request normally shall be made within three months of the extenuating event.
 Requests for an extension should not be made prematurely on the basis of speculation about how a coming event might affect progress toward tenure. - 6.
 No leaves of absence will be granted to USG retirees who are drawing retirement benefits from the Teachers' Retirement System of Georgia or from the USG. - 7.
 Approved leave shall allow employees the right to elect to continue group insurance benefits with institutional participation.